unclev/sh-misc/hardlinks/README.md

 ## Purpose

-The script finds hardlinks to regular files within specified filesystem subtrees by listing all the underlying files and groupping them by inode.
+The script finds hardlinks to regular files within specified filesystem subtrees by finding files with link count more than 1 and groupping them by inode.

 ## Usage